Sotho calendar

 The Sesotho language has traditional names for the months of the familiar Gregorian calendar.
 The names reflect a deep connection that the Basotho people traditionally have with the natural world and the importance of agriculture.

 Although the month names are often not used by the general public (being considered part of "deep Sesotho"), they are regularly used in news broadcasts and other media and are more common than English imports.

 Additionally, the names of the seasons and the days of the week are regularly used by all speakers.

 Months

 The names of the months ([dixʷedi]) indicate special natural and agricultural events which traditionally happened during the period.
 Being cattle breeders who lived in the semi-arid regions of southern Africa, a deep understanding of agriculture and the natural world was essential for the survival of the Basotho people.

-The year begins roughly in the month of August when the seeds are planted in anticipation of the next month's explosion of life.
+The year begins roughly in the month of August when the seeds are planted in anticipation of the next month's explosion of life, originally they are believed to be 13 months in a calendar, the Basotho's calendar has 28 days and 13th months.